 The role of the Chair is described in the Art of Consensus.

-The Community Group participants elect (and/or other chairs appoint) no less than One (1) and no more than Three (3) Chairs for the group at any given time.
+The Community Group participants elect (and/or other chairs appoint) no fewer than One (1) and no more than Three (3) Chairs for the group at any given time.
 The W3C Team Contact of the group SHOULD NOT be one of the chairs at any point.
 Participation as Chair is afforded to the specific individuals elected to those positions, and a participant"s seat MUST NOT be delegated to any other person.

 For most Chair nominees, the primary affiliation is their employer and will match their affiliation in the W3C database.
 For contractors and independents, this will normally be their contracting company or their independent status; in some cases (e.g. where a consultant is consulting for only one organization) this may be the organization for whom the nominee is consulting.
 Chair nominees, elected chairs, and appointed chairs MUST have unique affiliations publicly stated at time of nomination, election (if it has changed since last disclosure), or appointment.
 Publicly stating additional or secondary affiliations is not required but recommended.
 An organization with which one or more participants are affiliated MAY submit one ballot that ranks candidates in their preferred order as an organization as an informational exhibit; individual participants should still vote explicitly, whether concurring or dissenting with such an exhibit.